 You know it’s summer when you arrive at Arvikafestivalen, the premier choice for great music.
 The tropical heat and sun scorched my pale skin while making the black clothes quite hot, and just like last year there were moments of thunder rain inferno.

 Saying that you listen to Depeche Mode is like saying that you listen to Beatles.
 Even though I barely listen to Depeche these days, they’ve meant a great deal to me for over 20 years.
 My first experience of Depeche was the vinyl records of “Speak & Spell” and “Construction Time Again” in the early eighties.
-Their first collection “The Singles 81-85” was released in 1985 and I was hooked for good.

 The latest issue of Bon magazine features a homage to Depeche Mode, where 15 of the world’s leading creators have been asked to interpret a song by the band, resulting in 50 pages of black fashion.
 Even though the 200 pages in total mostly consists of commercial advertising it’s still quite entertaining.